 Headspace is the country’s leading mental health service for young people, aged 12-25, but as yet has no consistent approach to climate distress.
-Initiated by Jordan Koder, member of the Youth Advisory Committee at Headspace Camperdown for this purpose, the aim of this project is to support a national group of youth advisory leaders in Headspace to develop a set of resources for Headspace clinicians.
+Initiated by Jordan Koder, member of the Youth Advisory Committee at headspace Camperdown for this purpose, the aim of this project is to support a group of youth advisory leaders in headspace to develop a set of resources for headspace clinicians.

 These resources will focus on the following issues: